 6 Tips for Planting a Beautiful Container Garden Every Time

-Picture-perfect planters and well-designed containers can be yours when you keep a few simple things in mind.
+How to plant a container may seem a little daunting at first, but picture-perfect pots can be yours when you keep a few simple things in mind.
 As a bonus, we've also included a few plant combination ideas for sun and shade container gardens to get you started.

 Container gardens are an easy, versatile way to add color in your garden or on your porch.
 But there's more to it than throwing some begonias and impatiens in a pot and calling it a day.
 Aesthetically, you'll get much better results by varying the height, color, and texture of plants.
 Then, there's the needs of the plants themselves to consider.
 Some plants grow well in both sun and shade, while others are pickier about their preferred light exposure.
 And when it comes to watering, some plants require a daily drenching while others can go a few days without a drink.
 These six tips will walk you through how to create a beautiful container garden that you'll enjoy all season long.

 1. Choose a Container Based on Your Climate, Budget, Space, and Style